rodrigojv/dcheroes/README.md

 Uses a json file as a datasource, which was manually consolidated from info found in the [official DC web site](https://www.dccomics.com/characters)

+## Docs

+Try out the queries and explore the schema on [the playground](https://dcheroes.herokuapp.com/).

 You can query a single `character` by name.

 ```graphql